The Proud Boys were emboldened by Trump’s words. Then, LGBTQ couples reclaimed the group’s hashtag.

 This is not the first time the Proud Boys have been targeted on Twitter.
 Leading up to a rally in the District in 2018, the platform suspended over a dozen accounts linked to the group, including the account belonging its co-founder Gavin McInnes, who also co-founded Vice magazine.
 (McInnes later distanced himself from the Proud Boys.)

 The Proud Boys have not responded kindly to the hashtag takeover.
-On Parler, a conservative social media app, followers of the Proud Boys group expressed outrage, with many commenting on screenshots of the tweets with homophobic slurs, according to Forbes.
+On Parler, a conservative social media app, followers of the Proud Boys group expressed outrage, with many commenting on images of the tweets with homophobic slurs, according to Forbes.
 One member created a meme of Takei making a white supremacist gesture and another replied using Nazi terms like “final solution.”

 Bandwagon campaigns like the #ProudBoys takeover are not always successful, Reed said.
 He pointed to the campaign #BlackoutTuesday, where people posted black squares on Instagram.
 It was an effort that may have caused more harm than good, he said, with some arguing that the blank squares tagged with #blacklivesmatter drowned out vital voices and information about protests.